blaze2189/Dessing-Patterns/structural/decorator-pattern/README.md

 4. **Lots of little objects**

     + We will have a system composed of similar little objects.
-    + The system is easy to understand by knowing it, but it is hard to lean and debug.
+    + The system is easy to understand by knowing it, but it is hard to learn and debug.
 ***
 ### Implementation
 1. Define our *Component* class.\